 A prolific blue-flowered clematis, similar to Sissinghurst’s ‘Perle d’Azur’ but with slightly smaller flowers and improved resistance to powdery mildew.
 Cut back hard in spring and watch it go.
 2.4m.
 AGM.
 RHS H6, USDA 4a-8b.

 Twining herbaceous climber, a relative of Alstroemeria, that arises from a tuber.
-May come through the winter protected by a thick mulch.
+The trailing lily may come through the winter protected by a thick mulch.
 Something this gorgeous deserves some effort.
 6m.
 AGM.
 USDA 10a-11.

 Delicate in growth with striking scarlet flowers, this true annual is rarely seen and deserves to be grown more frequently.
 Straightforward from seed sown in late April and then planted out after all risk of frost is over.
 6m.